CHLOE JOHNSTON

 Structural Remains, The Laboratory for the Development of Substitute Materials, Pivot Arts Incubator at Loyola University, Chicago, February 2015 (co-creator and performer)

-The Loneliness Project About Face Theatre, January 2015 (artistic consultant)
+The Loneliness Project, About Face Theatre, Chicago, January 2015 (artistic consultant)

 7 of 101: Zen Stories, Free Street Theater, Chicago, June 2014 (creator and curator)